PCOS, Unwanted Hair & Electrolysis: What You Need to Know

 📈 The hair growth cycle — Why timing matters

 Hair grows in cycles, and only about one-third of your hair is visible at any given time.
 The rest is either beneath the surface or dormant.
-Since hairs grow at different rates, it typically takes 12–24 months for all hairs in an area to appear and be treatable.
+Because hair grows in cycles, it can take many months—and sometimes up to 12–24 months depending on the area—for all hairs to become visible and treatable.

 Hair grows in three phases: